azat-co/practicalnode/chapter1/chapter1.md

 const port = 3000
 ```

-This snippet below creates a server with a callback function which contains the response handler code:
+This snippet below creates a server with a callback function that contains the response handler code:

 ```js
 const server = http.createServer((req, res) => {